-It’s sad to see that such a large number of people are affected by diabetes but still there is hardly any awareness and knowledge to deal with diabetic emergencies.
+It’s alarming to see that such a large number of people are affected by diabetes but still there is hardly any awareness and knowledge to deal with diabetes emergencies.
 Knowing the basics is the key to recognize and respond to such situations as it could be anyone familiar/non familiar to us who would need help and support at some time due to diabetes.

 It is caused due to low sugar in blood which can be due to intake of medicine that lowers blood sugar, excessive consumption of alcohol, skipping meals, exercising and overdosing of medication.